Type 1 diabetes may also be known by a variety of other names, including the following:

 Advances in diabetes research have led to improved methods of managing diabetes and treating its complications.
 However, scientists continue to explore the causes of diabetes and ways to prevent and treat the disorder.
 Other methods of administering insulin through inhalers and pills are currently being studied.
 Scientists are investigating gene involvement in type 1 and type 2 diabetes, and some genetic markers for type 1 diabetes have been identified.
 Pancreas and islet cell transplants are also being performed.

-Type 2 diabetes is a metabolic disorder resulting from the body's inability to make enough, or to properly use, insulin.
-It used to be called non-insulin-dependent diabetes mellitus (NIDDM).
+Type 2 diabetes is a metabolic disorder resulting from the body's inability to make enough insulin for the degree of insulin resistance (body's inability to properly use insulin).
+It used to be called non-insulin-dependent diabetes mellitus, or maturity-onset diabetes mellitus (NIDDM).

 Without adequate production or utilization of insulin, the body cannot move blood sugar into the cells.
 It is a chronic disease that has no known cure.
 It is the most common type of diabetes.

 Type 2 diabetes is commonly preceded by prediabetes.
 In prediabetes, blood glucose levels are higher than normal but not high enough to be defined as diabetes.
 However, many people with prediabetes develop type 2 diabetes within 10 years, states the National Institute of Diabetes and Digestive and Kidney Diseases.
 Prediabetes also increases the risk of heart disease and stroke.
 With modest weight loss and moderate physical activity, people with prediabetes can delay or prevent type 2 diabetes.